risavkarna/blog/ck5543zyd02gxmzs1mwcosghj.md

 Post-agile movement is primarily about removal of these aforementioned categories of managers.
 We do not need business managers leading software teams certified after a few weeks of training about software development management principles.
 We instead need an inversion whereby software developers learn management principles suited for their domain.
 And yes, this applies for even the junior most developers in the team since domain specific management principles are useful to know for everybody in the domain.

 Another profound realization that led to Fred George's vision of the post-agile programmer anarchy is the fact that partnerships between the customer and the development team to drive the software development project is inherently flawed and cripplingly slow.

-Partnership with the customer should be about defining their problems and desirable features of the solutions, nothing more.
+Partnership with the customer should be about defining their problems and desirable features of the solutions.
+Nothing more.
 Otherwise we would be in the business of building the fabled horse carriages of customer's dreams when we could be building them cars or even star ships that the customers do not yet know about.

-This radical departure from the classical and agile status quo is possible because development teams understand business metrics, customer oriented development and follow the supremely powerful continuous feedback-continuous deployment cycle.
+This radical departure from the classical and agile status quo is possible because development teams understand business metrics, customer oriented development and follow the powerful continuous feedback-continuous deployment cycle.

 On a more fundamental level, it is the realization that

 > **if you are going for a drive, you need to put the driver in the driver's seat**.

 Secondly if the driver is an experienced professional whom you have told where to take you,

 > **the backseat drivers are not needed**.

 Over the decades we have identified that we need Test, Feature, Behavior, Acceptance Test, Data, Domain, Design, Model or, if you will, * Driven Development.
 Perhaps one or more of these apply to your team's needs but none of it will go into practice if the developers themselves cannot drive the development practices.
 As both of the Martins above would say, the teams fail not the tools and this responsibility of applying the correct technical tools is a technical team's responsibility not a business domain concern.